cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 ### Do steps

 We encode the step verification as function that fails or returns unit.

-In every tx precisely one of the partners signs the tx.
-If neither partner has signed the tx fails.
-If both partners have signed, then the behaviour is undefined. `signed_by_vk0` is a boolean such that:

-- `True`, if the tx is signed by `vk0`,
-- `False`, if the tx is signed by `vk1`
-- `fail` otherwise
+In every tx a given party indicated by the context (either redeemer or step) signs the tx.

 #### Do open